jsphu/variant/readme.md

 # Variant Analysis
 ## Single-Nucleotide Variant
+The SNV is a base substitution of a single nucleotide for another.
 It is known as single-nucleotide polymorphism(SNP) if its allelic frequency in a population is more than 1%. [^1]

 ## Tools
 ### VCF